Timtech4u/devops-project-app/Intern/Internstepsforproject.md

 This project is a simple web application that consists of a counter displayed on a webpage.
 Users can increment the counter by clicking a button.
 The application is divided into two main parts: the frontend and the backend.
 The frontend is built using HTML, CSS, and JavaScript, and the backend is built using Flask (a Python web framework).
 Docker is used to containerize both the frontend and backend, ensuring consistency across different environments.
 Jenkins is used for Continuous Integration and Continuous Deployment (CI/CD), automating the build, test, and deployment processes.

 # Steps taken in doing assignment

-The goal of this project is to automate a docker build of an image by using Jenkins as the automation tool.
-To automate the building and deployment of the frontend and backend applications, Jenkins automates repetitive tasks, ensuring consistent builds, which enables continuous integration/continuous deployment (CI/CD) practices.

 ### Step 1: Setting up a virtual machine to install Jenkins on

 You can set up Jenkins on your local virtual machine or on a cloud service provider virtual machine.
 For this task, I used AWS EC2 instance.
 Then Jenkins can be opened on your web server using the server IP from the virtual machine (VM).
 Once suggested plugins and admin user is created, you can run your jenkins configuration for the project